This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BakeBetterCookies #CollectiveBias

 Oh, here’s another tip.
 I often soak my raisins for a few minutes in hot water before adding them to the dough to help them stay plump and moist.

 And, I’m tellin’ ya… it all comes together with Karo® Corn Syrup.
 It’s the secret ingredient for that extra tasty chewiness, and with each bottle you open, you’re creating joyful traditions for your family.
-Recipes are better with Karo, so whatever culinary creations you’re concocting, come together with Karo for all of life’s sweetness.
+Recipes are better with Karo, so whatever culinary creations you’re concocting, combine with Karo for all of life’s sweetness.

 And start by baking up a batch of these soft and chewy oatmeal raisin cookies, but fair warning – they’re ultra-delicious so they’ll disappear quickly.